TinyStuff/TinyInsights/README.md

 <img src="https://io2gamelabs.visualstudio.com/_apis/public/build/definitions/be16d002-5786-41a1-bf3b-3e13d5e80aa0/8/badge" alt="build status" />

 ## About
 The idea behind TinyInsights is to build a cross platform library to use with your favorite Analytics provider.
-Right now there are a providers for AppCenter and Google Analytics.
+Right now there are a providers for AppCenter, Application Insights and Google Analytics.
 And you are of course welcome to contribute with your favorite provider.

 ## Release notes
 1.1 - Introducing an Application Insigts provider and a new method for tracking dependencies.
 Read more in this blog post, https://danielhindrikes.se/index.php/2020/03/10/application-insights-for-xamarin-and-uwp-apps-with-tinyinsights/